 Are your expectations for your marriage realistic?

 This article is adapted from What Did You Expect?: Redeeming the Realities of Marriage by Paul David Tripp.
-It originally appeared on Crossway.org; used with permission.
+Used by permission from Crossway.